Autocust/ai-chat-widget/README.md

 - `data-enable-utm`: Set to `true` to include UTM parameters in product URLs.
 Set to `false` to disable UTM parameters.
 Default is `true`.
 - `data-persistent-session`: Set to `true` to enable persistent sessions, allowing users to retain their chat history across sessions.
 Default is `false`.
 - `data-session-expiration`: The duration (in hours) for which the session is valid.
 After this period, the chat history will be wiped.
 Default is `24`.
+- `data-footer-text`: Custom text displayed in the footer area below the input field.
+Default is "Generato dall'IA.
+Verifica le informazioni importanti.".

 ### Supported Positions